Welcome to SWEEAC

 As support increased with spiritual faith and guidance, the name of the organization was changed again to the Southwest Ecumenical Emergency Assistance Center (SWEEAC).
 Rev Frances Bryant served as the first Center Director.
 Mrs. Vivian Moreland followed her.
 During Mrs. Moreland’s leadership, the Center worked to be on the cutting edge of providing emergency service to people in need within the community.

 Mrs. Ernesta Ingram is our current Executive Director and with the assistance of a cadre of volunteers, they are responsible for the day-to-day operations of the Center.
-SWEEAC is currently housed at the lower lever of the West Hunter Street Baptist Church.
-The Center is supported with volunteers, monetary, and in-kind gifts from businesses and several religious bodies.
+SWEEAC is currently located on Commerce Dr SW in a area deemed a "food desert" by the Atlanta Community Food Bank.
+The SWEEAC center is supported with volunteers, monetary and in-kind gifts from businesses and several religious bodies, and corporate sponsorships.
 It is the support that we receive from the community that allows us to continue to provide and assist those in need in our Atlanta communities.

 "To show great love for God and our neighbor we need not do great things.

 It is how much love we put in the doing that makes our offering something beautiful for God."